MicrosoftDocs/azure-devops-yaml-schema/task-reference/conda-environment-v1.md

 **`packageSpecs`** - **Package specs**<br>
 `string`.
 Default value: `python=3`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Space-delimited list of packages to install in the environment.
+The space-delimited list of packages to install in the environment.
 <!-- :::editable-content-end::: -->
 <br>